ThreatDataScience/blast3r/readme.txt

 blast3r uses various open source technologies and data sources, including:
 	ttorrent   (http://mpetazzoni.github.io/ttorrent/),
 	Strike API (https://getstrike.net/api/)
 	and requires nmap for some optional functionality (https://nmap.org/).
-See the "--disable-nmap" option.

 blast3r is a tool for finding torrents via json defined "targets" that contain a query (or info hash), and optional category and subcategory strings.
 The gathered information is saved in json files in the --data-directory.
 When blast3r looks up peers for a torrent, if a json file exists for it already, those peers are loaded, and added if unique to the new list.

-Targets are defined as follows:
-In xubuntu14.04.json (under targets/):
-    {
-    "name" : "xubuntu 14.04",
-    "query" : "xubuntu 14.04",
-    "hash" : "false",
-    "category" : "",
-    "subcategory" : ""
-    }

-To look up all torrents on Strike with that query and fetch peer information from them:
-    java -jar blast3r.jar --peers xubuntu14.04

 Usage:
 	 java -jar blast3r.jar [OPTIONS] [TARGET FILE NAMES]